Brian-Pho/Cadence/_posts/2019-5-9-my-quest-for-artificial-intelligence.md

 ---
 layout: post
-title: "My quest for artificial intelligence"
+title: "My Quest for Artificial Intelligence"
+excerpt: "Logging my ongoing quest to create artificial general intelligence."
 ---

 This post logs my ongoing quest to create artificial general intelligence (AGI).
 I will continually update this post as I find and explore more interesting ideas for creating AGI.